gmazoyer/looking-glass/docs/bird.md

 ## Debug

-Test the ssh connection from the server where the looking glass is installed:
+Test the SSH connection from the server where the looking glass is installed:

 `ssh -i lg-user-id_rsa.key lg@bird-router.example.com`